-In response to the growing global health crisis directly impacting the Mahoning Valley, CFMV has created a fund to address pressing needs of Valley residents.
+In response to the global health crisis directly impacting the Mahoning Valley, CFMV created a fund to address pressing needs of Valley residents.
 Focused currently on the impact of COVID-19, this fund is intended to become a long-term resource to assist our community now and in the future when needs arise.

 The Mahoning Valley Community Response Fund will provide support and resources to eligible organizations working with those disproportionately affected by an emergency or crisis, in this case COVID-19 and the consequences related to the virus’ outbreak.

 Joint Application and Coordination

-The Community Foundation of the Mahoning Valley, the Raymond John Wean Foundation and the Youngstown Foundation have created the Mahoning Valley COVID-19 Crisis Relief and Stabilization Grants for Nonprofits.
-This common application can be accessed from all three foundation websites and allows grantees to submit the same request to any one of the foundations or all three at the same time, simplifying the application process and expediting funding decisions.
+The Community Foundation of the Mahoning Valley, The Raymond John Wean Foundation and The Youngstown Foundation created the Mahoning Valley COVID-19 Response and Stabilization Application for Nonprofits.
+This common application allows grantees to submit the same request to any one of the foundations or all three at the same time, simplifying the application process and expediting funding decisions.